Hanaady98/nodeFinalProject/readMe.txt

 | DELETE | `/cards/:id` | Delete a card (Authenticated users) |
 | PATCH  | `/cards/:id` | Like/unlike a card (Authenticated users) |
 | PATCH  | `/cards/bizNumber/:id` | Change business number (Admin only) |

+## for put requests in postman:
+When updating a nested object (e.g., name), you must send the entire object, not just the changed field.
+(make sure if there are any required faileds)

 ## Bonus Features
 1. **Admin Business Number Change**: Admins can change a business number, provided it is not already assigned to another business.